Back to Home

 You can extend this pattern for other HTML elements that MDX doesn't handle well by adding more replacements inside the non-code part of your transform function:

-typescript// Inside the transformHtmlToJsx .map() callback:
+// Inside the transformHtmlToJsx .map() callback:

 // Details/Summary